DaveBenham/VenomModules/README.md

 #### Frequency range (right) button
 Controls the range of the Cutoff knob
 - **Audio rate** ***(yellow, default)*** 16.352 Hz to 16744 Hz (or less), with default at C4
+  - The knob maximum may be less than 16744 Hz depending on the VCV sample rate
+  - Also by default applies a high pass filter to all outputs to eliminate DC offset, meaning the outputs become AC coupled
 - **Low frequency** ***(orange)*** 0.125 Hz to 128 Hz, with default at 2 Hz.

-The audio rate maximum may be less than 16744 Hz depending on the VCV sample rate.

-#### Cutoff frequency knob
-The range of the Cutoff frequency knob is dependent on the selected frequency range, and in some cases the VCV sample rate.

 #### Modulated cutoff frequency upper limits
 The cutoff frequency can be modulated below and often times above the knob limits.
 However, digital implementations of state variable filters become unstable at high cutoff frequencies, thus imposing an upper limit to the cutoff frequency.
 Higher sample rates are capable of processing higher cutoff frequencies.
-The default audio mode uses oversampling to increase the upper limit.
+The default audio range uses oversampling to increase the upper limit.

-VCV Sample Rate | Audio Mode Cutoff Limit | LFO Mode Cutoff Limit --|--|--
+VCV Sample Rate | Audio Range Cutoff Limit | LFO Range Cutoff Limit --|--|--
 ~11 kHz|3750 Hz|1250 Hz
 12 kHz|4000 Hz|1250 Hz